f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 2. Severe human rights violations on all levels.
 Unethical and criminal practices inside the network;
 3. All operations are kept in secret - no transparency;
 4. Truth is distorted.
 Distortion of information within the network by the centralized AI orchestrator;
-5. The system itself uses manipulative techniques to keep a human against his will inside the network;
+5. The system itself uses manipulative techniques to keep a human against their will inside the network;
 6. Social engineering is used to onboard members;
 7. Manipulative tactics against members - target goal is to influence geo-political and business decisions on all levels, in 100% of the countries and organizations;
 8. Unfair practices against partially connected individuals (remote neural monitoring mode) - surveillance, distant BCI control without any permissions;
-9. Equality is absent - the network is separated into groups / clusters, and hierarchical levels
+9. Equality is absent - the network is separated into groups/clusters, and hierarchical levels;
-10. Lack of trust - the technology provider is literally remains unknown.
-However deductive research leads to the root within US-elites and US-defence orgs circles.
+10. Lack of trust - the technology provider literally remains unknown.
+However, deductive research leads to the root within US-elites and US-defense orgs circles;
 11. No public technical information about the exact technology used.
 It leads to numerous concerns about the reliability and security.